Broadcasting in Ad Hoc Multiple Access Channels: An adaptive activation based broadcast

-A transmitted message includes a packet and the value of the sender's variable \texttt{queue\_size}; if this is the last packet from the sender's queue then a marker bit ``over'' is also set on in the respective message.
-In a round, an active station transmits a message when its \texttt{queue\_position} equals either~$0$ or~$1$.
-Private variables are manipulated according to the following rules.
-When a collision occurs, then each active station with a positive value of \texttt{queue\_size} increments its \texttt{queue\_size} by~$1$, while an active station with $\texttt{queue\_size}=0$ increments its \texttt{collision\_count} by~$1$ and sets $\texttt{queue\_position}\gets -1$.
-When a message with some value $K>0$ of \texttt{queue\_size} is heard and an active station has $\texttt{queue\_position}=-1$, then the station sets $\texttt{queue\_size}\gets K$ and $\texttt{queue\_position}\gets K-(\texttt{collision\_count}-1)$.
-When a message with an ``over'' bit is heard, then each active station decrements its variables \texttt{queue\_position} and \texttt{queue\_size} by~$1$.
-When a station is still active, it has just heard its own message and its \texttt{queue\_size} equals zero, then the station sets its variable $\texttt{queue\_size}\gets 1$ and $\texttt{queue\_position} \gets 1$; this occurs when the global virtual queue is empty.
+The variable \texttt{queue\_position} is initialized to~$0$ but when a station is activated then it updates this variable in the next round as follows: if the own transmitted message is heard then the station becomes the only station in the queue so \texttt{queue\_position} is set to~$1$, otherwise, when collision occurs, then \texttt{queue\_position} is set to $-1$ as a marker that the queue size is unknown.
+When a message with some value $Q>0$ of \texttt{queue\_size} is heard and an active station has $\texttt{queue\_position}=-1$, then the station sets $\texttt{queue\_position}\gets Q+1 -\texttt{collision\_count}$.
+When a message with an ``over'' bit set on is heard, then each active station decrements its variables \texttt{queue\_position} by~$1$; this operation may be performed in the same round in which the queue size was learned.

+The variable \texttt{queue\_size} is initialized to~$0$ and is set to $1$ when a station transmits a message immediately after activation and this message is heard.
+Otherwise, when collision occurs in such a transmission, then the station waits until a message with some value $Q>0$ of \texttt{queue\_size} is heard, which results in the station setting $\texttt{queue\_size}\gets Q$.
+A positive value of the variable \texttt{queue\_size} is decremented after a message is heard with an ``over'' bit set on.
+When a collision occurs, then each active station with a positive value of \texttt{queue\_size} increments its \texttt{queue\_size} by~$1$.

+The variable \texttt{collision\_count} stores the length of the latest streak of contiguous collisions which includes the preceding round.
+It is initialized to~$0$ and is incremented in each round of a collision.
+This variable is reset back to~$0$ in a round in which a message is heard.